Ryan Shellow

-Ryan Shellow (born October 10, 1997) is an American soccer player who plays as a goalkeeper for Detroit City in the USL Championship.
+Ryan Shellow (born October 10, 1997) is an American former professional soccer player who plays as a goalkeeper.

 Career

 Youth & College

 Shellow played two years of high school soccer at Gulliver Preparatory School, before playing club soccer with Pinecrest Premier SC and later USSDA side Kendall SC, where he stayed for three years.
 At Pinecrest, Shellow captained the side as they played in the Region III Premier League and National League.
 He was also a member of the Florida Olympic Development State Team, and was named an Interregional All-Star at the 2010 Thanksgiving Showcase.

-In 2016, Shellow attended Cornell University to play college soccer.
-In four seasons with Big Red, Shellow made 47 appearances.
+Shellow played college soccer at Cornell University, where he made 47 appearances with the Big Red in four seasons.
 Shellow led the Ivy League in total saves in two of his four seasons, making 70 saves in his freshman and junior seasons.
 For his senior year campaign, Shellow started in 12 games, only allowing 13 goals, making 31 saves, and finishing the season with a .705 save percentage.

 While at college, Shellow also appeared in the USL League Two with Weston FC and Lakeland Tropics.